Multi-Task Instruction Tuning of LLaMa for Specific Scenarios: A Preliminary Study on Writing Assistance: Specifying LLMs to a Scenario

 The detailed information about our evaluation benchmark is listed in Table \ref{tab:bench:data}.
 For each task, we carefully select the corresponding evaluation metrics based on prior work.
 A brief introduction to these metrics is provided below.

-\paragraph{\textbf{Edit-level F$_{0.5}$}.} This metric first aligns the source sentence and the hypothesis sentence with the Levenshtein algorithm to extract a group of edits.
+\paragraph{\textbf{Edit-level F$_{0.5}$}.} We first align the source sentence and the hypothesis sentence using the edit-distance algorithm to extract a group of hypothesis edits.
 Then, we can compare the hypothesis edits with the golden edits to calculate edit-level precision and recall.
 The F$_{0.5}$ is the harmonic mean of precision and recall, and weight precision twice as recall.
-We use this metric to evaluate the grammaticality task following previous work \cite{dahlmeier2012better, bryant2017automatic}.
+We use edit-level F$_{0.5}$ to evaluate the grammaticality task following previous work \cite{dahlmeier2012better, bryant2017automatic}.

 \paragraph{\textbf{GLUE}.} This is a variant of BLEU that penalize n-grams changed in the reference but not modified in the hypothesis \cite{napoles2015ground}.
 This is the official metric of JFLEG, so we choose it to evaluate system performance on JFLEG.